sslab-gatech/SecRepoBench/README.md

 📁 *Evaluation results are saved in the `eval_results/` directory.*

-## 🔧 Testing Your Own Models
+## 🔧 Testing New Models and Agents

-SecRepoBench allows you to test new models and agents.
-The process differs depending on whether you want to test a standalone LLM or an agent framework.
+SecRepoBench allows you to test new models and agent frameworks.
+The process differs between different setups.

 ### Standalone LLMs